GonzaloPerezBlasco/D3MLPolarization/README.md

  === WARNINGS FOR PREDICTWITHMODEL ===

-1. IF YOU RUN THE CODE AND YOU GET AN ERROR SAYING THAT SOMETHING IS NOT DEFINED THERE IS A 99% CHANCE THAT THE ISSUE IS THAT YOUR VERSION OF JUPYTERLAB DOESN'T HAVE DOWNLOADED THAT LIBRARY.
+1. IF YOU RUN THE CODE AND YOU GET AN ERROR SAYING THAT SOMETHING IS NOT DEFINED THERE IS A 99% CHANCE THAT THE ISSUE IS THAT YOUR VERSION OF JUPYTERLAB HAS NOT DOWNLOADED THAT LIBRARY.
 ADDING A NEW CELL WRITING pip install _________ SHOULD FIX THE ISSUE.
-HOWEVER ASK CHATGPT FOR THE EXACT LINE pip install ______ THAT YOU NEED TO USE
+HOWEVER ASK AN AI IF YOU KEEP RUNNING INTO ISSUES FOR THE EXACT LINE pip install ______ THAT YOU NEED TO USE

 2. THE FILEREADING.IPYNBs FILES EXPECT THE STRUCTURE OF THE FLI FILES TO BE LIKE THIS FOR CRYSTALS:

 polariser cell info ge18004 pressure/init. polar 2.30 0.78 initial date/time 06 06 25 @ 15:15
    59685   0.000   0.000   2.000 06/06/25 16:20:21     228.88  +z +z     0.8460    0.0007   11.9879    0.0558     180.00
+   ...
    60273   0.000   0.000   2.000 10/06/25 15:36:07     170.95  +z +z     0.5454    0.0023    3.3998    0.0215      60.00
 polariser cell info ge18012 pressure/init. polar 2.30 0.78 initial date/time 10 06 25 @ 15:45
    60275   0.000   0.000   2.000 10/06/25 15:47:23     170.14  +z +z     0.8363    0.0011   11.2157    0.0764      60.00
+   ...
    60343   0.000   0.000   2.000 11/06/25 14:30:33     169.83  +z +z     0.8016    0.0021    9.0804    0.1047      60.00

 AND THIS FOR AMORPHOUS SUBSTANCES: